 Starbucks Coffee Cups

 Starbucks white-fiber cups (for hot coffee) cannot be recycled in Eagle County!

 Cardboard is recycled in both single and dual stream, but only picked up from curbside single stream recycling.
 If you have dual stream curbside pickup, please take your cardboard to the Free Recycling Drop Sites and it will be recycled from there!

 Shredded paper can be recycled in dual stream only, but please be mindful of containing it!
 Try putting it in a paper bag, which is also recyclable.
 Never put any recycling in plastic bags!

-Aseptic cartons (tetra paks, milk and broth cartons) can be recycled in single stream recycling only.
+Aseptic cartons (tetra paks, milk and broth cartons) can not be recycled in Eagle County!